Read and Publish

 The publish agreement does not cover any fully (gold) open access journals.

-Everybody who at the time of submission is affiliated with the University of Bern, the PH Bern, the Spital Tiefenau or the Inselspital: Students (including postgraduate and doctoral students), assistants, lecturers and professors.
-This also includes visiting researchers but not alumni or retired staff (unless they still have an employment contract, of course).
+Everybody who at the time of submission is affiliated with the University of Bern or the PHBern: Students (including postgraduate and doctoral students), assistants, lecturers and professors.

 When submitting your application, please make sure to choose the right affiliation as this is decisive for your acceptance as an eligible author.
-Please use your e-mail address at the University of Bern, Inselspital, Spital Tiefenau or PH Bern.
+Please use your e-mail address at the University of Bern or PHBern.
 The article must be submitted by the corresponding author.

 Check whether the title is included in the following list.